Yale-BIDS-Chen-Lab/ophtho-llm-review/README.md

 ### Study selection
 Studies were included if they met all of the following criteria:
-(1) Primary research articles that were publicly available (published or preprint) within the search window (January 1, 2022 – April 1, 2025).
+(1) Primary research articles that were publicly available (published or preprint) within the search window (January 1, 2022 – December 1, 2025).
 (2) The study primarily developed, evaluated, or utilized LLMs for ophthalmology-related applications.
 LLMs had to be a central component of the study, either as the main target of evaluation or as a core methodological element, rather than being used solely as a baseline or comparison.
 (3) Multimodal models were considered eligible when an LLM-based architecture was used as the primary component.
+Vision-language models without an LLM backbone, such as CLIP41, were excluded.
+(4) General medical studies spanning multiple specialties were included only when ophthalmology-specific tasks, datasets, evaluations, or analyses were presented as distinct components of the study.
+(5) Studies in optometry or vision science were included if they involved ophthalmology-related LLM applications.

 Studies were excluded if they met any of the following:
 (1) Non–primary research articles, including reviews, meta-analyses, editorials, perspectives, correspondence, and study protocols.
 (2) Studies not published in English.
 (3) Conference abstracts without a corresponding full-text publication.
 (4) Multimodal models that did not incorporate LLM architectures as their primary backbone, and vision-only models.
+(5) Studies focused on nonhuman or veterinary ophthalmology.

 ### Data extraction schema (27 variables)
 We extracted **27 variables across six domains**: